Last Updated on 29/11/2023 by Dochlaggie. Post first published on September 9, 2023.

 - Need extra caution: Being small also means increased fragility.
 The Pomeranian is a part of the ‘toy’ group, which covers all the toy breeds.
 Being a small dog requires a lot of care and caution from the owners.
 Because of their small size, it’s always important to watch your Pomeranian and ensure they aren’t in danger of being hurt.
 You need to be extra vigilant because if you or your kid accidentally drop the pup, there is a greater chance of injury.
 Also, unpredictable movements and loud voices can lead to fear and stress in your Pom.

-- The coat needs care: Pomeranians’ thick and glamorous coat is exquisite, but there is a downside: shedding.
+- The coat needs care: Pomeranians’ thick and glamorous coat is exquisite, but there is a downside: shedding dog hair.
 While they shed, regular brushing and grooming can help keep their fur under control.
 You need to be okay with this!

 - The watchdog syndrome: Although small, Poms are keen watchdogs and take their job seriously.
 They are quick to react and are always suspicious.
 They will sound an alarm if they find someone dubious around the house.
 However, you can teach your Pom to control their watchdog-like reactions with training and socialization.

 - Separation anxiety: Being left alone is not the Pomeranian’s favorite thing.
-In fact, they don’t like it much at all.
+They don’t like it much at all.
 This is a little social dog who wants to be around its people.
 If you leave for long hours, your Pom might pass the time by barking, whining, and yapping.

 - Mind of their own: Most Pomeranians are not submissive dogs and have a stubborn streak.
 They are very bright but have an independent mind and can be manipulative.
 You must show them, through consistency, that you mean what you say.

-Being cute as a button makes it easy to forgive all the "issues" these little fur buddies may incur.
+Being cute as a button makes forgiving all the “issues” these little fur buddies may incur easy.

 Like all dogs, Pomeranians need early socialization and exposure to different people, animals, and places.
 This will ensure that a Pom puppy grows into a well-rounded dog.